Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/New-AzFrontDoorWafMatchConditionObject.md

 Accept wildcard characters: False
 ```

-### -NegationConditon
+### -NegateCondition
-Whether this is negate condition or not.
+Describes if the result of this condition should be negated.

 ```yaml
 Type: System.Boolean